Encyclopaedia Index

 names which have been reserved so far.

-3.5.1 and beyond, especially in order to facilitate:
+in recent years, especially in order to facilitate:

 The recently-introduced features are listed in the 'included' COMMON file